 - Harden your tech defenses with network and IT security best practices

 - Secure any servers and databases and ensure your data is encrypted

 - Implement cyber security awareness training for your employees

 - Encourage your employees to follow cyber security and email security best practices

 - Limit access to sensitive data and systems to only those employees whose jobs require it

 - Implement secondary verification procedures before wiring any payments or making changes to vendor information

 Criminals, in one form or another, are nothing new.
-The same can be said about social engineering.
+The same can be said about social engineering and social engineering attacks.
 While it may adapt and change over time in terms of how it’s performed, the same general concept is still the same.
 This is why it’s so important for organizations to inform their employees about these types of threats, so they can recognize them for what they are and not be taken for a ride.